 - Simplifies compliance: Complying with statutory data regulations and standards is much easier.
 You could, for instance, retain sensitive private data within your local storage, while the rest goes to the cloud.
 And if your local network lacks the required encryption tools, at least this option gives you the benefit of bringing in a compliant cloud service.
 You can work hand-in-hand with cloud providers who possess compliance certifications for GDPR, PCI, SOX, and HIPAA.

-- Improves redundancy: The biggest benefit is enhanced redundancy.
+- Improves redundancy: The biggest benefit of hybrid cloud backup is enhanced redundancy.
 With two backups to fall back on in the event of a disaster, you’re almost assured of full recovery.
 If the local backups happen to fail midway, at least you can always switch to your secondary cloud backup copies.
-Hence, hybrid cloud backup can be said to be a foolproof system for protecting business data.
+Hence, hybrid approach can be said to be a foolproof system for protecting business data.

 Conclusion: How MSP360 Helps Your Hybrid Backup Needs